It may seem like a strange time to chat about spring flowers…

 Tulips bloom in the spring, but not all at one time.

-The package of bulbs you buy or the signage at the garden center should tell you when the tulips will bloom (early, middle or late spring), so you can pick bulbs with staggered bloom times.
+The package of bulbs you buy or the signage at the garden center should tell you when the tulips will bloom (early, middle or late spring).

 Tulips like sunny conditions and soil that drains well.